Using automated rules can save you time by cutting down the need to monitor campaigns and make frequent, manual changes.

 - Preview your rules before saving them so you understand how they'll affect your campaigns.
 Depending on your requirements and settings, you could be making significant changes to a large portion of your account, so it's important to double-check.

 - Try implementing a rule with a frequency of "one time" to monitor the actual impact.
-Once you're comfortable with how your rules are working, you can set them up to run on a recurring schedule (e.g., daily or weekly).
+Once you're comfortable with how your rules are working, you can set them up to run on a recurring schedule (for example, daily or weekly).

 Configure rules appropriate for your business

-- Be aware of intra-day and intra-week trends (e.g. peak hour or weekday traffic could differ from non-peak hour and weekend traffic).
-Also be aware of how far away you are from your goals when setting magnitudes of changes (e.g. changing in small increments of 5% when closer to your goal and large increments of 20% otherwise).
+- Be aware of intra-day and intra-week trends (for example, peak hour or weekday traffic could differ from non-peak hour and weekend traffic).
+Also be aware of how far away you are from your goals when setting magnitudes of changes (for example, changing in small increments of 5% when closer to your goal and large increments of 20% otherwise).
 All these issues can be addressed by using multiple rules in conjunction with one another.